Lan-lann/Lan-lann/README.md

 ### Talking about Personal Stuffs:

 - 👨🏽‍💻 I’m currently a CS student at my 3th year;
-- 🤔 My interests are with Back-end programming, etc..;
+- 🤔 My interests are with Back-end development, etc..;
 - 💼 I’m pursuing a Bachelor's degree in CS;
 - 💬 Ask me about anything, I am happy to help;
 - 📫 Please email me if you have any questions.